Sumitharp/NLP/README.md

 Q. Which coin had the highest neutral score?

-A: Ethereum has the highest neutral score of 0.9489 cf. Eth's 0.9113
+A: Ethereum has the highest neutral score of 0.9489 cf. Btc's 0.9113

 ### 2 - Natural Language Processing